Skip To Main Content

 In 2022, five players were selected as conference Player-of-the-Week and 10 players were selected to the All-Conference teams.
 Mason Macaluso (outfielder) and Kameron Bryant (designated hitter) were selected First Team All-Conference.
 Ryan McDaniel (catcher), Chris Burke (short stop), JD Kirchner (pitcher), Will Clair (pitcher), and Cole Westerlund (pitcher) were chosen Second Team All-Conference.
 Walker Hultgren (outfielder) and Mitsuki Shimonishi (pitcher) received Honorable Mention All-Conference.
 McDaniel was also picked for the Gold Glove team and Jackson O’Neal (outfielder) was named to the Champions of Character team.

-The 2021 season was Hardie's first full season as the head baseball coach and the program had its best season in five years, finishing with an overall record of 20-25.
+2021 was Hardie's first full season as the head baseball coach and the program had its best season in five years, finishing with an overall record of 20-25.
 Prior to Hardie becoming head coach, the program won just three games in 2019 and only nine games between 2017-19.

 On the field, three players were selected conference Player-of-the-Week, and six players were selected to the All-Conference teams.
 In addition, the Trojans shut out an NAIA’s Top 25 nationally ranked team and tied the school record for the most conference wins since the league formed in 2013.